-Whether you are looking for a good book, an unusual historic photograph, or unique local items, shopping with us is a great way to support your museum and enrich the lives of friends and family!
+Whether you are looking for a good book, a unique gift, or one of a kind local items, shopping with us is a great way to support your museum and enrich the lives of friends and family!

 Our Museum Store is now open Wednesday through Saturday from 11 am to 5 pm.
 For online orders, we offer curbside pick-up, Monday and Tuesday between 10 am to 3 pm, and shipping within the State of Oregon.
 If you are looking for a particular item and you do not see it in our online store, feel free to contact our store buyer, Valerie Caskey at email@example.com or call 541-756-6320.